Allarious/FormatStringLab/hw3_allen-clark.md

 ### Modify value of `secret[1]`

-The `%n` format string will overwrite the values that are stored at the location of secret[1].
-These values are determined by what has already been written.
+The `%n` format string will overwrite the values that are stored at the location of secret[1] with the number of characters that were written before it.
 This can be seen below.

 Nothing written before the `%n`.
 ![Task 1 Modify](printf_task1_modify.png)